-Vegetation Removal: Vegetation means all natural, non-cultivated growth of plant life including the root system, the stem, trunk, crown or branches or leaves or blades.
-Vegetation removal is the cutting, breaking, burning or uprooting of vegetation or the application of herbicide to vegetation, or the covering over of vegetation with earth or the compacting of the soil under, around or over said vegetation. does clearing with fire qualify as vegetation removal?
+Vegetation Removal: The cutting, breaking, burning or uprooting of vegetation or the application of herbicide to vegetation, or the covering over of vegetation with earth or the compacting of the soil under, around or over said vegetation.
+For the purposes of this definition, vegetation means all natural, non-cultivated growth of plant life including the root system, the stem, trunk, crown or branches or leaves or blades.

-Vehicle Miles of Travel (VMT): A metric for evaluating traffic impacts by measuring or predicting cumulative miles traveled by private vehicles, such as an automobile, van, pickup truck, or motorcycle for trips associated with a project.
-Each mile traveled by a vehicle is counted as one vehicle mile regardless of the number of persons in the vehicle.
-(TECHNICAL CORRECTION)
+Vehicle Miles of Travel (VMT): A unit to measure vehicle travel made by a private vehicle, such as an automobile, van, pickup truck, or motorcycle.
+Each mile traveled is counted as one vehicle mile regardless of the number of persons in the vehicle.